-Additional Services are not part of the Google Workspace offering and are not covered by the Google Workspace DPA and Google Workspace Agreement.
-In the Admin console, all Additional Services are enabled by default.
+Additional Services are not part of the Google Workspace for Education offering and are not covered by the Google Workspace for Education DPA and Google Workspace for Education Agreement.
+Customers are contractually required to obtain all required consents from end users and, where applicable, parents or guardians, to allow Google's provision of Additional Services.

 As an admin, we recommend that you carefully choose which Additional Services (for example, YouTube, Maps, and Blogger) to turn on/off for your users, especially for customers with age restrictions or who handle highly regulated or sensitive data (for example, financial data, health data, and government data).
 Please check the Additional Services section within this Guide for more information.